openclarity/apiclarity/README.md

 3. Run backend and frontend locally using demo data:

-   Note: You might need to delete the local state file, and local db:
+   Note: You might need to delete the old local state file and local db:
    ```shell
    rm state.gob && rm db.db
    ```